 - Power Efficiency: Optimized power consumption compared to the previous generation, possibly requiring around 300W.

-Performance Expectations of the 5070 Ti
+Performance Expectations of the RTX 5070 Ti

 If NVIDIA follows its traditional performance improvements, the 5070 Ti could deliver: